-TrainingTraining and Training Material Delivery100% on time Delivery date versus scheduled delivery date.
-99-100% of instances on time 95-98.9% of instances on time The second second second Less than 85% of instances on time -- --- ------------------------------------ ------------------------------------- -- -------------------------- --
+Training Material Delivery dat sch Denvery .
+95-98.9% of instances on time 90-94.9% of instances on time 85-89.9% Less than 85% or instances on time ------------------------------------ ----------- --- ---

-ICE Employee Rating on 90% or more of Feedback forms 98% or more 93-97.9% of 88-92.9% of 83-87.9% Less than 83%
+ICE Employee Rating on 90% or more of Feedback forms 98% or more 93-97.9% of 88-92.9% of 83-87.9% Less than 83% of

-Satisfaction with Feedback Form respondents turned in from of respondents respondents of of respondents
+Satisfaction with Feedback Form respondents turned in from of respondents respondents of respondents

-Training Received from report being ICE employees respondents report being report being responden report being
+Training report being ICE employees respondents report being report being responden report being

-Trained ICE Satisfied or Very who received report being Satisfied or Satisfied or ts report Satisfied or Very
+The state of the s Satisfied or Very who received report being Satisfied or Satisfied or ts report Satisfied or Very

 Employees Satisfied classroom or Satisfied or Very Very being Satisfied

 Following desk-side Very Satisfied Satisfied Satisfied

 Training training Satisfied or Very

 (Ratings of Satisfied

 Very Satisfied,

 Satisfied,

 Partially

-Satisfied, or
+Satisfied, or Not

-Not Satisfied)
+Satisfied)

-- Measurements will be performed quarterly.

-- Measurements will be carried out by Contractor.

-- QASP measurement report will be turned in quarterly to the government Contracting Officer's Representative (COR) within fifteen calendar days after the end of the quarter under review.

-- An overall quarterly QASP Rating will be computed for the Contractor by the COR, according to the following methodology:

-- For each of the QASP Tasks listed above, the Contractor will be assigned the following number of points:
+- Measurements will be performed quarterly. - Measurements will be carried out by Contractor. - QASP measurement report will be turned in quarterly to the government Contracting Officer's Representative (COR) within fifteen calendar days after the end of the quarter under review. - An overall quarterly QASP Rating will be computed for the Contractor by the COR, according to the following methodology: - For each of the QASP Tasks listed above, the Contractor will be assigned the following number of points:

-- Exceptional: 4 points
+Exceptional: 4 points

-- Very Good: 3.5 points
+Very Good: 3.5 points

-- Satisfactory: 2.75 points
+Satisfactory: 2.75 points

-- Marginal: 1.75 points
+Marginal: 1.75 points

-- Unsatisfactory: 0 points
+Unsatisfactory: 0 points

-- The points for the 10 QASP Tasks will be averaged (the sum total divided by 10).
+The points for the 10 QASP Tasks will be averaged (the sum total divided by 10).
 The overall quarterly QASP Rating will be assigned as follows (CPARS is the Contractor Performance Assessment Reporting System):